Nepiki/Guides/The-Legend-of-Zelda,-Links-Awakening-DX-(Game-Boy-Color).md

 -=MISSABLE=-

 Would you believe me if I told you this is the most annoying boss in the game, potentially the hardest achievement too?
 Because genuinely, screw this stupid boss.
 I hate him.
 Every time you land a sword attack you get bounced off, yet you have to do it quickly, and he also has projectiles to shoot to make it even worse.
 What worked for me is getting him to a place with my back against the wall so I wouldn't get bounced off, and then I just kept spamming attack.
 Somehow I took no damage even though a projectile went through me.
 Probably the Game Boy Color can't process that much epicness, I don't know.
 But all kidding aside, getting your back against the wall is basically how you want to approach this boss.

+EDIT: Actually, I realised something after.
+This boss will become much, much easier when using the Magic Rod from the final dungeon, simply because you don't bounce off.
+You will have to wait until the very end of the game to do this, but it may be a worthy sacrifice if the boss gives you too much trouble with the sword.
+Just keep spamming the Magic Rod after he shot a projectile, watch out for the skeleton when he turns red and you're good to go!

 ***